 (…existing texts …)

-A NAV is considered in virtual CS for a STA that is solicited by a Trigger frame for transmission unless one of the following conditions is met:(#4831)
+A NAV is considered in virtual CS for a STA that is solicited by a Trigger frame from an associated AP (#9699) for transmission unless one of the following conditions is met:(#4831)

 — The NAV was set by an intra-BSS frame — The NAV counter is 0(#5992)

+A NAV is considered in virtual CS for a STA that is solicited by a Trigger frame from an unassociated AP for transmission unless one of the following conditions is met:

+— The NAV was set by a frame originating from the STA sending the Trigger frame

+— The NAV counter is 0 (#9699)

 NOTE 1—The details of how a STA is solicited by the Trigger frame for transmission are described in 27.5.2.2.2 (Allowed settings of the Trigger frame fields and UMRS Control field(#Ed)).

+NOTE 2—A STA can respond to a Trigger frame from an unassociated AP through the UORA procedure (see 27.5.4 (UL OFDMA-based random access (UORA))).(#9699)

+NOTE 3—When a STA responds to a Trigger frame from an unassociated AP, the method to identify that a NAV was set by a frame originating from the STA sending the Trigger frame is implementation specific.
+For example, a STA can save the TXOP holder address and match the saved TXOP holder address with the TA field of the Trigger frame. (#9699)

 (…existing texts …)